powerbi-cli/powerbi-cli.github.io/content/reference-report.md

 -   `--target-dataset <dataset>`<br/>ID of the Power BI dataset for the cloned report.
 If not provided, the same dataset is used

--   `--target-group [group]`<br/>ID of the Power BI group for the cloned report.
-If not provided, the same group is used and if [workspaceId] is not provided 'My workspace' is used
+-   `--target-workspace [workspace]`<br/>ID of the Power BI workspace for the cloned report.
+If not provided, the same workspace is used and if [workspaceId] is not provided 'My workspace' is used

 > [!div class="global-parameters"]
 >